makannew/use-delayed-function/README.md

 - #### `originalFunction`
   - It can be a regular or async function
   - It can accept arguments and return values
-  - Any `setState` or DOM manipulation is forbidden inside this function because it causes error if component was unmounted.
+  - Any `setState` or DOM manipulation is forbidden inside this function because it throw errors if component was unmounted.

 - #### `delay`
   - Is delay before calling the `originalFunction`